vuejs/awesome-vue/README.md

  - [vue-gmaps](https://github.com/ridermansb/vue-gmaps) - Search places and address using Google Maps API.
  - [vuep](https://github.com/QingWei-Li/vuep) - A component for rendering Vue components with live editor and preview.
- - [vue-places](https://github.com/Gomah/vue-places) - Places component is based on places.js for Vue 2.x.
-Turn any input into an address autocomplete.
  - [vue-password-strength-meter](https://github.com/apertureless/vue-password-strength-meter) - Password strength meter based on zxcvbn in vue.js.
  - [vue-float-label](https://github.com/bkzl/vue-float-label) - Float label pattern for Vue.js.
  - [vue-longpress](https://github.com/javisperez/vuelongpress) - A VueJS (2.x) button component that requires you to keep pressing to confirm a given action.
  - [vue-embed](https://github.com/Gomah/vue-embed) - Embed component is based on embed.js for Vue 2.x, a component that embeds emojis, media, maps, tweets, gists, code, services and markdown.
- - [vue-google-autocomplete](https://github.com/olefirenko/vue-google-autocomplete) - A Vue.js (2.x) autosuggest component for the Google Maps Places API.